-I found myself stood on a bridge waiting fore the tide to come in so I could jump in and end my life, but a stranger, a little old lady walked past with a white scotty dog and talked to me for an hour asking about my daughters.
+Reaching crisis point, I found myself stood on a bridge waiting for the tide to come in so I could jump in and end my life.
+Fortunately, a stranger - a little old lady walked past with a white scotty dog and talked to me for an hour asking about my daughters.

 My Journey over the 2 years have been hard.
 My next journey with JourneyMEN will be a honour.